 University of Michigan Library

-An 8-week solo research fellowship that increased new user satisfaction by 5%
+An 8-week solo UX design research fellowship that increased new user satisfaction by 5%

 Problem